markkuleppala/NEPPI-server/README.md

-# Simple CRUD server for NEPPI
+# Simple RESTful CRUD server for NEPPI-course

 Sensor database server created with NodeJS, MongoDB, Swagger, and Docker.

-Supports CRUD (Create, Read, Update, Delete) commands.
+Supports CRUD (Create, Read, Update, Delete) commands with RESTful API.

 The API-port is 3000 by default.
 In order to change this, it needs to be modified in app.js, Dockerfile, and docker-compose.yml.